VirtualGL/turbojpeg-ipp/README.txt

 about the Intel(R) Integrated Performance Primitives.

 A fully open source version of TurboJPEG, based on libjpeg, is also included with this distribution.
-This library can be pre-loaded in place of the IPP version of the library at run time, for those who are concerned about loading proprietary code into GPL-licensed applications.
-Note, however, that the GPL does not govern what you can load into an application at run time.
+You can switch between the two using the "switchtjpeg" script (also included.)
+Running "switchtjpeg libjpeg" will switch out the accelerated version of the TurboJPEG dynamic library with an unaccelerated version that is much slower but GPL-compatible.
+This functionality was included as a compromise to ease the minds of others in the open source community, but it is our opinion that TurboJPEG can be considered an "independent and separate work" under the terms of the GPL and, therefore, this is a non-issue.
+The GPL does not govern what one can load into an application at run time.
 It only governs copying, distribution, and modification of an application.
-Thus, it is our opinion that this is a non issue and that TurboJPEG can be considered an "independent and separate work" under the terms of the GPL.
-The libjpeg version was included as a compromise to ease the minds of others in the open source community.